 1. Consider Who Is Going to Be Using It, and How

 For example, if you are renovating an ensuite for you and your partner, both of whom need a sink at the same time in the morning, you may be looking at double sink vanities.
-However, if you’re by yourself, you can make do with a single vanity in your master bathroom.
+However, if you’re by yourself, you can make do with a single vanity in your primary bathroom.

 You also need to consider how you will be using your vanity.
-If you are someone who likes to do their makeup and hair, you’ll want more counter space and storage to accommodate supplies.
+If you are someone who likes to do your makeup and hair, you’ll want more counter space and storage to accommodate supplies.

 We’ve created many vanities over the years, and we’ll be able to help create a design that works for every person and every use.

-2. Find Out Where Your Plumbing Is Located
+2. Find out Where Your Plumbing Is Located

 This means that your plumbing will also have a say when it comes to choosing a style.
 For example, a floor-mounted vanity can make use of the typical plumbing layout.
 By contrast, a wall-mounted vanity might require moving the plumbing hookups for your sink.